-If you are an Amazon freelancer looking to help grow your client’s online business, you’re in luck.
-We are doing a three part series to help uplevel your game and become a better Amazon freelancer.
+If you are a freelancer for Amazon looking to help grow your client’s online business, you’re in luck.
+We are doing a three part series to help uplevel your game and become a better freelancer for Amazon.
 In the first post, we discussed how to get organic product reviews to help boost your clients’ businesses.
 This time we are switching gears and discussing how to leverage the Amazon and Facebook Pay Per Click (PPC) advertising platforms to sell more products and increase organic rankings at the same time.

 #1 – Amazon PPC